The TimeMap of World History is ideal for teaching world history.

 Cause and effect: it helps students understand how changes in technology, religion or art arose and spread around the world, and how developments in one region affected different parts of the world.

-Comparisons: because the maps are all presented within the same sequence of regions and dates, it is easy for students to make comparisons between different regions at the same date (e.g. in 1215 China was inventing printing and using paper money while Europe still in the feudal age) or the same region at different periods (e.g. Europe in 1215 and in 1648 are quite different, not so China or India at the same dates – why is this? ).
+Comparisons: because the maps are all presented within the same sequence of regions and dates, it is easy for students to make comparisons between different regions or different periods.